thomas-moysiadis/Masters-Thesis-Code/README.md

 ## How to Run
 - Run the Python scripts to simulate the analytical DAE model for each scenario
 - Run the Matlab comparison scripts to evaluate differences between the analytical and MotionView models
-- Plots of generalized coordinates, global velocities and accelerations, constraint violations, and internal forces are generated automatically
+- Plots of generalized coordinates, velocities and accelerations, constraint violations, and internal forces are generated automatically